Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images: Related Work and Contribution

-\underline{\textit{The method of \cite{neur}}}: In this work, if $\Omega$ denotes the image, which is viewed as a rectangular domain, there are two filtrations obtained on $\Omega,$ which correspond to two different functions on $\Omega.$ The first one is a binary function $f$ which assumes the value 0 on the foreground and 1 on the background.
+\textit{The method of \cite{neur}}: In this work, if $\Omega$ denotes the image, which is viewed as a rectangular domain, there are two filtrations obtained on $\Omega,$ which correspond to two different functions on $\Omega.$ The first one is a binary function $f$ which assumes the value 0 on the foreground and 1 on the background.
 The other function is $g:=1-p,$ where $p$ is the likelihood function predicted by the neural network.
 The functions $f$ and $g$ give two different filtrations on $\Omega$ and these result in two different persistent homology data.
 The topological part of the loss function used in \cite{neur} is the square of the 2-Wasserstein distance between the persistence diagrams for these filtrations for both dimensions 0 and 1.
 The effect of using this topological loss function, in addition to the per-pixel cross-entropy loss, is that the network will emphasize learning the $0$-th and $1$-st Betti numbers of the ground truth, in addition to learning the pixels.

-\underline{\textit{The method of \cite{pami}}}: In this work, the authors use a training set in which they know the ground-truth segmentation for only some of the items, but they know the {\it topology} of the ground-truth segmentation for all of the items.
-The topology is known a priori without the use of the network.
-The method is then to train the network so that the predicted images have the {\it desired Betti numbers} as well as the pixelwise Dice loss function is minimized on the labeled images.
-These desired Betti numbers are determined by the correct prior topology.
-The topological loss function is then constructed in terms of these Betti numbers.
+\textit{The method of \cite{pami}}: In this work, the topology of the ground truth is a priory knowledge.
+The topological loss function is constructed in terms of Betti numbers to force the network to make predictions that preserve the same topological structure as the ground truth.
 The loss function is based on increasing the barcode length of the $k$-th largest barcode lengths if $k$ is the desired Betti number.
-More precisely, denoting the birth and death coordinates of a bar by $(b,d),$ if this bar is to be a prominent feature of the image, its contribution to the loss function is $1-(d-b)^2,$ otherwise it is $(d-b)^2.$ The same authors extended this method to multi-class image segmentation, including the Betti numbers corresponding to the triplets of the objects of different classes into the prior topology~\cite{itmi}.
+The same authors extended this method to multi-class image segmentation, including the Betti numbers corresponding to the triplets of the objects of different classes into the prior topology~\cite{itmi}.
+The method of \cite{haft20} is somewhat similar.
+In this paper, the authors define filtration by using the voxel intensity function on the data.
+The topological loss is the 1-Wasserstein distance between the persistence diagram of the prediction and the persistence diagram of the expected topological space.